jojozhuang/jojozhuang.github.io/_posts/2016-09-15-installing-docker-toolbox-and-kitematic-on-mac.md

 ![MIME Type](/public/pics/2016-09-15/myrepos.png)

 ## 6. Working with Container
-Take gsmysql as example, which is a database container I created for previous posting [Use Mysql Container for JSP Application]({% link _posts/2016-09-12-using-mysql-container-for-jsp-application.md %}).
+Take gsmysql as example, which is a database container I created for previous posting [Using MySQL Container for GameStore]({% link _posts/2016-09-12-using-mysql-container-for-gamestore.md %}).
 Select gsmysql container, click the Start button.
 ![MIME Type](/public/pics/2016-09-15/gsmysql.png)
 The container is started.
 And you see that Access URL, which is the public address can be accessed from outside of the container.
 For mysql container, this is the url for applications to connect mysql database remotely.